gorkemgenc/OneSignal-Notification-Service/README.md

 # OneSignal-Push-Notification-Service

+- Explanations

-This application is an basic example of how OneSignal push notification services is implemented for mobile written in C# (Backend).
+One signal is an free service to send push notification to any platform and this repository is an basic example of how OneSignal push notification services is implemented for mobile written in C# (Backend).

+- Implementations